cmayoracurzio/ultimate-twitter-clone/README.md

 ## TODO (ongoing):

-- Fix issue with cookies
+- Fix route protection in production environment
 - Make visible when a tweet is actually a reply
 - Allow changing profile avatar
 - Allow changing theme